Icon Focus Parent

 From tip sheets to guided meditations, we offer parenting resources that are rooted in research, simple to access and easy to incorporate into your life.
 Visit Resources >

-We are exploring the benefits of different mindfulness and self-compassion based programs for mothers during the perinatal period.
+We are exploring the benefits of different mindfulness and self-compassion based programs for parents during the perinatal period.
 To our knowledge, this is the first large study on mindfulness with families living in a low-income context.
-Learn about NEW Moms >
+Learn about NEW Parents >

 Research Study: SEACAP